Table of Contents

-Last but not least in our rundown of real-world healthcare analytics examples, we arrive at our essential patient dashboard.
+Last but not least in our rundown of real-world healthcare analytics examples, we arrive at our essential patient report.

-This visually-cohesive melting pot of healthcare data offers a window of insight into key areas of patient logistics, including bed occupancy rates, patient costs, and follow-up rates.
-This is an invaluable tool for busy medical departments such as geriatrics, gynecology, internal medicine, pediatrics.
+This visually-cohesive melting pot of data offers a window of insight into key areas of patient logistics, including bed occupancy rates, costs, and follow-up rates.
+This is an invaluable tool for busy departments such as geriatrics, gynecology, internal medicine, pediatrics.

-With this cutting-edge patient dashboard, no informational stone is left unturned.
-As such, this is an essential tool for wift, accurate decision-making as well as long term strategic planning.
+With this cutting-edge dashboard, no informational stone is left unturned.
+As such, this is an essential tool for swift, accurate decision-making as well as long-term strategic planning.
 It can foster efficiency and even save lives.

-The patient dashboard is designed to help you provide an exceptionally high standard of patient care across the board while responding to constant change - and when it comes to healthcare, that is priceless.
+This patient report is designed to help you provide an exceptionally high standard of care across the board while responding to constant change - and when it comes to healthcare, that is priceless.
 Let’s dig a little deeper.

-To put the power of this essential medical dashboard into perspective, let’s look at its primary KPIs:
+To put the power of this essential dashboard into perspective, let’s look at its primary KPIs:

-- Medical equipment utilization: This essential visualization will show you which tools you’re utilizing the most to help you understand internal supply and demand on a deeper level.
+- Equipment utilization: This essential visualization will show you which tools you’re utilizing the most to help you understand internal supply and demand on a deeper level.

 - Patient drug cost per stay: This most striking of KPIs is invaluable for improving financial efficiency and growth on a long-term basis.
 It’s a brilliant tool for departmental funding allocation.

-The wealth of healthcare data available in today’s digital world means that integral institutions like yours no longer have to shoot in the dark or make potentially costly estimations to improve patient care and make vital decisions when they matter most.
+The wealth of health data available in today’s digital world means that integral institutions like yours no longer have to shoot in the dark or make potentially costly estimations to improve care and make vital decisions when they matter most.

 Now, you can make informed choices about how your organization is run while responding to issues or emergencies in real-time with transparency, confidence, and diligence.
 The age of information is here, and there’s no going back.